asheroto/UpdateRootCertificates/README.md

 [![GitHub Downloads - All Releases](https://img.shields.io/github/downloads/asheroto/Root-Certificate-Updater/total)](https://github.com/asheroto/Root-Certificate-Updater/releases)

 > [!NOTE]
 > UpdateRootCertificates has undergone a major transition.
 It no longer relies on .NET Framework dependencies.
 It is now fully Python-based and dynamically fetches the latest certificate trust lists directly from Microsoft, downloading and installing the current certificates at runtime.
-This approach is more reliable than relying on Windows' automatic certificate download mechanism, which is supposed to handle this but does not reliablywork on older systems.
+This approach is more reliable than relying on Windows' automatic certificate download mechanism, which is supposed to handle this but does not reliable work on older systems.

 # UpdateRootCertificates (Root Certificate Updater)